Variational Visual Question Answering for Uncertainty-Aware Selective Prediction: Extended Results

-\begin{itemize} \item \approach is as effective as AdamW for training large multimodal models - it matches or sometimes even surpasses the accuracy obtained with AdamW. \item \approach reduces miscalibration in terms of the Expected Calibration Error (ECE). \item \approach improves Selective Prediction through more appropriate abstentions in terms of coverage and Effective Reliability $\Phi$.
-The largest improvements are obtained for the arguably most challenging metrics $C@1\%$ and $\Phi_{100}$. \item \approach gives consistently better results in terms of Selective Prediction and at least equally good results in terms of calibration compared to MC dropout, which has the same inference overhead. \item The benefits of \approach translate to the mixed ID/OOD setting, where the benefits are again more apparent for the challenging metrics $C@1\%$ and $\Phi_{100}$. \end{itemize}
+\begin{itemize} \item \approach is as effective as AdamW for training large multimodal models - it matches or sometimes even surpasses the accuracy obtained with AdamW. \item \approach reduces miscalibration in terms of the Expected Calibration Error (ECE). \item \approach improves selective prediction through more appropriate abstentions.
+The largest improvements are obtained for the high-stakes metrics. \item \approach gives consistently better results in terms of selective prediction and at least equally good results in terms of calibration compared to MC dropout, which has the same inference overhead. \item The benefits of \approach translate to the mixed ID/OOD setting, where the benefits are again more apparent for the high-stakes metrics $C@1\%$ and $\Phi_{100}$. \end{itemize}

-We also complete the analysis of the coverage achieved on different question types (\cf \cref{tab:qualitative_categories_main}) in the mixed ID/OOD scenarios by adding the results on the missing ID/OOD fractions in \cref{tab:qualitative_categories_supp}.